prakashadithya01/Stocks_Visualisation_basic/README.md

-Stock Prices EDA and Visualizations
+# Stock Prices EDA and Visualizations:

 This repository contains an exploratory data analysis (EDA) and various visualizations of stock prices using a Jupyter Notebook.
 The analysis includes time series trends, distributions, and relationships in the stock data to help understand historical price movements and patterns.

-Table of Contents
+#Table of Contents:

 Overview
 Dataset
 Features